 - Poverty, especially related to children, can be upsetting to see.
-There are kids begging, ladies with babies begging, children working; it COULD be a bit much for children to see.
+There are kids begging, ladies with babies begging, children working.
 Just a word of warning.

 - Animals, as we spoke about earlier, can be pretty dangerous – some can be REALLY dangerous.
-Dogs are scary, but snakes are scarier.
 Make sure your children know the dangers and keep an eye out yourself.

 - When visiting Myanmar with children, we’d honestly recommend getting yourself on some sort of tour.
 At the very least, you should have some sort of transport organized for the entire trip.
 That way, there will be less to think about.